I review the pros and cons of the Keto Diet and what I actually think about people using the ketogenic diet for weight loss.

 ENDURANCE PERFORMANCE

 Studies found that endurance performance, whether it was anaerobic or aerobic was impaired or maintained with a ketogenic diet.
-This is still a complicated area to study, since majority of studies used in this review had small sample sizes, no control group or were very short in duration (no more than six weeks).
+Majority of studies used in this review had small sample sizes, no control group or were very short in duration.
 Because of this, it is still unclear whether endurance performance is enhanced or impaired with a ketogenic diet.

 STRENGTH PERFORMANCE